yuanproud/pointnet_some_experiment/README.md

   https://github.com/charlesq34/pointnet

 ## Experiment:
-  The image of blue line is basic and red line is ours
+  The images of blue line is basic and red line is ours

 ## Remarks:
   train2.py is only for model of pointnet_cls_rotate.py